indimail/indimail-virtualdomains/.github/README-indimail.md

 Dec 03 21:06:13 fetchmail: normal termination, status 0
 ```

-The advantage of ATRN is that the **part-time-host** need not be configured as a MX destination for the domain and can be accessed only by users granted access by the [vatrn(1)](https://github.com/indimail/indimail-mta/wiki/vatrn.1) command.
+The advantage of **ATRN** is that the **part-time-host** need not be configured as a MX destination for the domain and can be accessed only by users granted access by the [vatrn(1)](https://github.com/indimail/indimail-mta/wiki/vatrn.1) command.
 The disadvantage is that it requires special software like [fetchmail(1)](https://github.com/indimail/indimail-mta/wiki/fetchmail.1) to pull mails from the queue.

 # Setup AUTOTURN

 This method will require you to setup maildir delivery to <u>/var/indimail/autoturn/$TCPREMOTEIP/Maildir</u> as described [here](#setup-etrn-for-a-domain-mapped-to-a-fixed-ip-address).
 Like ETRN, AUTOTURN is very simple.
 It doesn't require any special software on the **part-time-host**.
-Also, unlike ETRN and ATRN, it doesn't require any SMTP verb to initiate it.
+Also, unlike **ETRN** and **ATRN**, it doesn't require any SMTP verb to initiate it.
 If setup, just a connect to the SMTP port, on the **isp-server** by the **part-time-host**, should trigger mail delivery to the **part-time-host**.
 To setup you need to create, modify your [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) run script to something like this

 ```
 #!/bin/sh